-RACV offers three safety-orientated property inspection reports – Landlord Safety Inspection, Child Safety Inspection and Senior Safety Inspection.
-The purpose of these inspections is to identify potential health and safety hazards in residential homes and investment properties and to make recommendations as to how the associated risks can be mitigated.
-This ensures your property, whether owned or managed, is safe for your loved ones and tenants.
+RACV offers safety-orientated property inspection reports – Child Safety Inspection and Senior Safety Inspection.
+The purpose of these inspections is to identify potential health and safety hazards in residential homes and to make recommendations as to how the associated risks can be mitigated.
+This ensures your property, whether owned or managed, is safe for your loved ones.

 RACV Property Inspections are only available for residential properties and is only available to be purchased by home owners (including landlords).
 Property Inspections are not available to be purchased by tenants.